mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: A way to wish someone good luck, especially before a performance.
     Example: “You’ve got your big presentation today—break a leg!”

+12.  piece of cake

+     Meaning: Something very easy.
+     Example: "The exam was a piece of cake!"